tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 1. Create an account on [Mersenne.org](https://www.mersenne.org/update/).

 2. In a GPU-powered notebook, set the `debug` option to `True` to see which Nvidia GPU is assigned to your notebook and see the progress CUDALucas has made.
+Alternatively, you may access the `nohup.out` file in your Google drive manually to see the CUDALucas progress.

-3. Pin the tab in [Firefox](https://support.mozilla.org/en-US/kb/pinned-tabs-keep-favorite-websites-open) for easy access to the Colab notebook(s).
+3. Pin the tab(s) in [Firefox](https://support.mozilla.org/en-US/kb/pinned-tabs-keep-favorite-websites-open) for easy access to the Colab notebook(s).

 ## Required Tools, Restrictions
-As long as they have a Google/Gmail account, a Google Drive with ~50MB of free space, an internet connection, and a browser, a user can use both the GPU and CPU and CPU notebooks to crunch primes.
+As long as they have a Google/Gmail account, a Google Drive with ~50MB of free space, an internet connection, and a browser, a user can use both the "GPU and CPU" and CPU notebooks to crunch primes.

 Please note that with the free version of Colab, a 12-hour usage limit exists per notebook.
 The 12-hour usage limit is lifted if one purchases a [Google Colab Pro](https://colab.research.google.com/) plan.
 Additionally, a user may only connect to two notebooks at a time, and only one of these notebooks may run a GPU.